datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

-## Unlimited Users (in Free Tier)
+## Unlimited Users

 If you've been following us for a while you've probably heard the '5 users free' tagline.
-Well - you will hear it no more, as we now offer the community edition on an 'unlimited user' basis!
+Well - you will hear it no more, as we now offer unlimited users for **all** tier levels!

-That's right, you can download Data Controller and use it across your entire enterprise TODAY, without spending a penny.
+That's right, you can download Data Controller (Community Edition) and use it across your entire enterprise TODAY, without spending a penny.

-If, however, you would like:

-* priority support
-* more than 15 VIEW rows
-* more than 5 EDIT rows
-* Excel uploads

-We ask that you engage us on a TEAM or ENTERPRISE plan.
+If, however, you would like priority support and full access to all features, we ask that you engage us on paid subscription plan.

 ## (IN)FORMAT Capabilities